BNasmith/PTForsyth/PTFWorkofChrist.md

-dispense with emphasis on the death of Christ, feel themselves able to do to ignore the fact that the human heart is enmity against God, against a God who makes demands upon it ; who goes so far as to make demands for the whole, the absolute obedience of self.
+dispense with emphasis on the death of Christ, feel themselves able to do to ignore the fact that the human heart is enmity against God, against a God who makes demands upon it; who goes so far as to make demands for the whole, the absolute obedience of self.
 Human nature puts its back up against that.